walk through image of how to get started with Google AppSheet

 What Are the Limitations of Google AppSheet?

-The limitations that come with Google AppSheet are very use case specific, said Bratincevic.
+The limitations that come with Google AppSheet are very use-case specific.
 But some common limitations that may crop up for those using the tool include:

 A Learning Curve